yakubmohamoud/designTools/MT_Design/README.md

 2. Massive UI upgrade including (making th canvas bigger, making the images more crispy and clear and adding animations to the products)

-Fork
-====
-  Help grow this plugin by your contribution, if you are a developer.